-- Provide radar and lidar training to 50 police officers statewide through online courses in order to increase the number of police officers who can utilize speed equipment to enforce speeding laws in Oregon by December 31, 2009. - Provide training and certification to at least 100 police officers in distance between cars technology to assist in reducing the incidence of following too close crashes by December 31, 2009. - Coordinate delivery of the Police Supervisors Conference and train 300 officers prior to December 31, 2009. - Provide 3-day regional crash investigations training to at least 100 police officers by December 31, 2009. - Provide at least 20 scholarships to Police Motor Officer training opportunities by December 31, 2009.
+- Provide radar and lidar training to 50 police officers statewide through online courses in order to increase the number of police officers who can utilize speed equipment to enforce speeding laws in Oregon by December 31, 2009. - [In 2009, there were 719 police officers trained.] - Provide training and certification to at least 100 police officers in distance between cars technology to assist in reducing the incidence of following too close crashes by December 31, 2009. - [In 2009, there were no police officers trained in DBC operation due to staff changes at DPSST.] - Coordinate delivery of the Police Supervisors Conference and train 300 officers prior to December 31, 2009. - [The conference was held in August of 2009.
+A total of 133 police supervisors were provided three full days of training.] - Provide 3-day regional crash investigations training to at least 100 police officers by December 31, 2009. - [One course was held and 50 officers were trained.] - Provide at least 20 scholarships to Police Motor Officer training opportunities by December 31, 2009. - [Scholarships were provided to 27 officers to attend the North American Motor Officer Training Symposium.]

-- · Send out two statewide announcements offering the online lidar and radar training. - Announce and coordinate Distance Between Cars Technology Certification.
+- Send out two statewide announcements offering the online lidar and radar training. - Announce and coordinate Distance Between Cars Technology Certification.
 Provide certification to 50 police officers. - Begin planning process for 2009 Police Supervisors Conference. - Participate as requested on the Speed Task Force. - Provide one 3-day regional crash investigations training course to at least 40 police. - Provide scholarship assistance to at least 10 Motor officers.